 Features and set-up

-The Now TV Smart Box costs £39.99, or it's free as part of Sky's new triple-play Now TV Combo offering, which enables you to pay for TV, phone and internet services on a monthly basis, without having to sign up to a contract.
+The Now TV Smart Box costs £39.99, or comes free as part of Sky's new triple-play Now TV Combo offering, which enables you to pay for TV, phone and internet services on a monthly basis, without having to sign up to a contract.
 Prices for that start at £9.99 a month (not including line rental).